raj-gun/NonSysID/supplimentray_information/README.md

 efficiency.

 In the original iOFR algorithm \[33\], model selection was based on the one-step-ahead prediction.
-The implementation of iOFR in the ‘NonSysId’ extends this by incorporating simulation-based model selection ($`\text{iOFR}_{S}`$) to ensure simulation stability and improve long-horizon prediction accuracy.
+The implementation of iOFR in the `NonSysId` extends this by incorporating simulation-based model selection ($`\text{iOFR}_{S}`$) to ensure simulation stability and improve long-horizon prediction accuracy.
 The procedures for $`\text{iOFR}_{S}`$